Boston Erb's Palsy Attorneys

 Treatments for Erb’s Palsy

 While many infants outgrow the trauma caused by Erb’s Palsy, the syndrome has been known to leave permanent damage in some cases.
-Fortunately there are a few treatment options for these children:

 All of these treatments have provided some level of success in dealing with Erb’s Palsy; however, some of the surgical options may be expensive.
 As such, seeking financial compensation from the liable party may be a wise option.

-Because birth injury cases are complex, it can be overwhelming to deal with insurers and hospital risk managers while you are focused on your baby’s health.
-An erb's palsy attorney can handle communications with insurance companies, gather evidence, and track important deadlines so you do not have to manage those details on your own.
-In Boston and throughout Massachusetts, claims for medical negligence must follow specific procedural rules, and having guidance from a lawyer who is familiar with local courts such as Suffolk County Superior Court can make the process more manageable for your family.
+Lastly, in Boston and throughout Massachusetts, claims for medical negligence must follow specific procedural rules, and having guidance from a lawyer who is familiar with local courts such as Suffolk County Superior Court can make the process more manageable for your family.

 Contact a Boston Erb's Palsy Attorney

-Call (617) 404-3417 or contact our Boston Erb's palsy attorneys today to learn how we can help you pursue answers and protect your child’s future.
+Call (617) 404-3417 or contact our Boston Erb's Palsy attorneys today to learn how we can help you pursue answers and protect your child’s future.